Understanding the Influence of Motivation on Requirements Engineering-related Activities

-The opposite of this condition, \textbf{unclear requirements}, is identified as a key demotivating factor as it negatively influences RE-related activities.
+The opposite of this condition, \textbf{unclear requirements}, is highlighted as a key demotivating factor by the participants as it negatively influences RE-related activities.
 Vague and unclear requirements lead to a potential risk of developing less important features, resulting in a waste of resources in the project.
-Almost half -- 10 out of 21 participants -- mentioned that they get confused or distracted by unclear requirements and are unable to make progress until they get clarification, impacting the project outcome, timeline and budget. \emph{\faCommentsO ``Sometimes, there are instances like the clients need something, but they don't know why they need it.
-For example, in one of the projects, the client that I was talking to, asked for more dashboards, but he has no idea of what types of critical data they can provide and what do they need to see.
-So we had to arrange more discussion rounds to get it cleared.
-Actually, it was not that important in the end and just a waste of our time" -} Lead Business Analyst (INT01) \textbf{Project scope} is also identified as a positively influenced motivation factor by over half of our participants (12 out of 21 participants).
+Almost half -- 10 out of 21 participants -- mentioned that they get confused or distracted by unclear requirements and are unable to make progress until they get clarification, impacting the project outcome, timeline and budget. \emph{\faCommentsO ``Sometimes, there are instances like the clients need something, but they don't know why they need it. -- in one of the projects, the client that I was talking to, asked for more dashboards, but he has no idea of what types of critical data they can provide and what do they need to see.
+So we had to arrange more discussion rounds to get it cleared. " -} Lead Business Analyst (INT01)

+\textbf{Project scope} is also identified as a positively influenced motivation factor by twelve out of 21 participants).
 They highlighted that working on large-scale projects gives them the feeling of doing something big, with big contributions, and it motivates them to perform well with their allocated tasks.